mithil-jain/college-management-system/README.md

-# college-management-system
+# college-system
-Student-Teacher login page with all details
+Student-Teacher site for overall management of the sylabii over the term